Do history students feel overloaded by workload?

 How do assessment methods affect workload perception?

-Assessment design strongly shapes how heavy students experience the course.
-Essays and dissertations develop valued analytical skills but demand extensive reading, drafting and referencing.
+Assessment design strongly shapes how demanding students experience the course.
+Essays and dissertations develop valued analytical skills but demand extensive reading, drafting, and referencing.
 Exams compress breadth into time‑limited recall, which many perceive as stressful.
-Presentations add communication and group logistics.
+Presentations add preparation time, communication practice, and group logistics.

 Which support systems reduce workload strain?